The 2025 Precision Intent Whitepaper is here

 1. What is signal blindness in Customer Success?

-Signal blindness is the lack of timely visibility into key customer behaviours (e.g. competitor trials, renewals, churn risks, or expansion opportunities) that CS teams need to act on.
+Signal blindness is the lack of real-time visibility into customer behaviors, like usage drop-offs, renewal signals, or competitor evaluations that CS teams need to act on proactively.

-2. Why do CS teams struggle with churn prediction?
+2. Why do CS teams struggle to predict churn?

-Most rely on lagging health scores or surveys.
-By the time issues show up, it’s often too late to intervene.
+They rely on lagging indicators like health scores or NPS.
+By the time problems surface, it’s often too late to intervene.

 3. What are timing signals in Customer Success?